 8. The Bambino’s First Clout

-Babe Ruth hit his first professional home run on March 7, 1914 during a spring training exhibition game at Cape Fear Fairgrounds.
+Babe Ruth’s first professional home run was swatted on March 7, 1914 during a spring training exhibition game at Cape Fear Fairgrounds.
 A historic marker sits near the site but I pretended that the current Fayetteville SwampDogs (a summer collegiate program) stadium was it.
 Officially, for all you baseball historian sticklers, Babe Ruths first home run was not even in the United States.
 The first home run he hit in a “real” game was in Toronto, Canada on Sept 5, 1914.

 Babe Ruth Historic Marker: corner of Southern Avenue and Gillespie Street